project-koku/koku-ci/koku-ci-management/README.md

 - **Test Scenario**: `koku-scheduled-test-job`
 - **Kubeconfig**: `konflux-cost-mgmt-dev.yaml` (included in repository)

+> **Note**: The `konflux-cost-mgmt-dev.yaml` file is tracked in git but ignored for local changes.
+This prevents accidentally committing sensitive tokens that are added during authentication.
+The file will be modified locally when you login, but these changes won't be staged for commit.

 ## Login to Konflux

 **Always login to Konflux cluster before using any commands.**